 She holds a master’s degree in communication with a political focus from The Johns Hopkins University, where she earned an honors distinction on her experiment-based research into political polling.
 She has contributed news, features, sports and opinion articles in publications such as the Washington Post, Washington Examiner and various other D.C. area and Alabama newspapers and online outlets, and she is the former managing editor of Yellowhammer News.

-Rachel owns a communication training business that has served a range of individual, small business, non-profit, and corporate clients such as Clearview Cancer Institute and she has taught communication and public speaking courses at several universities including the University of Maryland University College (UMUC) in Naples, Italy.
+Rachel owns a communication consulting business serving a range of individual, small business, non-profit, and corporate clients and she has taught communication courses at several universities including the University of Maryland University College (UMUC) in Naples, Italy.

-Rachel is the mother of five children and is active in their many athletic and civic activities in the Huntsville area.
+Rachel is the mother of five children and is active in their many athletic and civic activities.
 She is the former mothers ministry leader at her church, she serves on the advisory board for the largest YMCA in the state, and she is a frequent speaker.

 Rachel has twice worn a tiara: in her wedding (it was the unfortunate style) and when she won the Miss Alabama Junior National Teenager title.